Make-School-Courses/SPD-2.2-Industry-Collaboration-Project/Lessons/01-Analytics.md

 ## 💻 [15m] Activity: What Will You Track?

-Write down all the different things that can happen in a specific personal project, or in your industry collaboration project.
+Write down all the different things that can happen in a specific personal project of your choice.

 Ask yourself: What can a user click on?
 What are they trying to accomplish?